 Just Games is proud to announce the second Age of Keyforge, landing this summer (and setting up a roughly 6 month cycle for Keyforge releases).
-If you haven’t played this yet, we run events every Wednesday and Saturday for Keyforge, and are happy to demo the game for you any day of the week!
+Join us this Thursday, May 30, to play and learn this game.
+We have a couple of great specials on for new players (or returning players that just want a leg up).

 In 2018, legendary designer Richard Garfield introduced the world to KeyForge—a game where every deck is as unique as the player who wields it, coming pre-built and ready-to-play.
 Wits and tactical prowess win the day in a fast-paced game of cosmic competition where death is temporary, but glory is forever.

 Along with this groundbreaking design came a lush, endlessly diverse world to call home.
 The Crucible, an artificial planet filled with secrets known only to the Architects, acts as the perfect setting for the world’s first Unique Deck Game, as the pieces of countless worlds gather to change the landscape every day to create something new and incredible.
 Now, you are invited to journey deeper into Crucible as your quest to unlock the power of this planet and ascend to a new plane continues.

 Fantasy Flight Games is proud to announce Age of Ascension, the second set of KeyForge—now available for pre-order online, in store, or by calling 585-586-0586 or emailing email@example.com.
 Pre-payment earns you double points, and each full booster display will come with any relevant promotional items from this release (remember metal keys?
 Yeah, we’re going to help you out here if we can)

 Become a new Archon in Age of Ascension!
 As a new set of KeyForge, Age of Ascension mixes up the cardpool with 204 brand-new cards, joining 166 cards first introduced in Call of the Archons to create an entirely new pool of 370 cards and billions upon billions more Unique Decks for you to discover, learn, and master.